thebrainroom/wilks.co/content/about.md

 type: default
 layout: page-single
 intro:
+linktitle: About
+menu:
+  main:
+    title: About
+    weight: -1
+    identifier: about
 ---
 Hi there, I'm Tom and I'm a Web Developer from Manchester focusing on Front End and Drupal development.
 I've been developing websites and web applications commercially since 2010 and dabbling in all things web since 2005.